 Fig. 4.3: Assigning a User to a Group

 The Delete Group button deletes a group.
-The pop-up message asks if you also want to delete all members of that group.
+The pop-up message asks whether all members of that group should also be deleted.
 Note that the built-in groups do not provide a Delete Group button.